 The number of hours a student can work will be determined by the class schedule, supervisor, and the amount of FWS funds offered to a student on the financial aid package.
 Students must be enrolled full-time to be eligible for work-study.

 Our Loan Information page has more in-depth information about each of these loan programs.

 The Federal Perkins Loan is a federally funded loan administered by the Eastman School of Music Financial Aid Office.
 This loan has a 5% fixed interest rate and no origination fee.
 The Perkins Loan is subsidized so your loan will not accrue interest until you graduate or are no longer attending school at least half- time.
-Due to the phasing out of this program by the Department of Education, until September 30, 2017, eligibility for the Perkins Loan is based on having previously received a Perkins Loan, financial need as determined by the information provided on the FAFSA and the availability of funds.
+Due to the recent extension of this program by the Department of Education, until September 30, 2017, eligibility for the Perkins Loan is based on financial need as determined by the information provided on the FAFSA and the availability of funds.

 The Federal Direct Subsidized Loan is a low-interest educational loan for undergraduate students attending school at least half-time (6 credits).
 This loan has a fixed interest rate and an origination fee is subtracted at the time of disbursement.
 Interest will begin to accrue on the loan after graduation.
 There is a 6 month grace period before repayment begins.
 Eligibility for the Federal Direct Subsidized Loan is based on financial need as determined by the information provided on the FAFSA.